-In combination with the competences acquired at the bachelor level, the academic profile in biotechnology and biorefining aims to ensure that the Master of Science in Chemical Engineering develops his/her knowledge and competences based on the profession's scientific foundation and practice.
-The student acquires a high level of research knowledge and understanding as well as competences to describe and contribute technological and system engineering solutions within the biotechnical and environmental area.
+The academic profile must ensure that graduates in biotechnology and biorefining are able to develop and produce technological and system engineering solutions within the biotechnical and environmental area.
 More specifically, the competences may be used in connection with biotechnological and microbial production, in the processing of vegetable raw materials to make foods and feedstuffs, in pharmaceutical production, in energy production and in the accomplishment of environmental assignments.
+The academic profile aims for a high level of international research-based knowledge in protein technology and bio-refining technology, technical microbiology and natural product chemistry as well as enabling the graduate to apply and further develop the scientific methods within these areas.

-The academic profile in biotechnology and biorefining, together with the competences acquired at the bachelor level, ensures that based on the profession's scientific foundation and practice, the Master of Science in Chemical Engineering is able to:
+In combination with the competences acquired at the bachelor level, the academic profile ensures that the graduate based on the profession's scientific foundation and practice is able to: